 In addition to preoperative and postoperative photos, candidates are requested to take intraoperative photos for all operative cases performed during the nine-month case collection period.
 At least one intraoperative photo is required for each Board-selected case.
 The Board requests an intraoperative photograph that displays the pertinent details of the key procedure performed during that case.
-For those candidates who work in institutions that do not allow intraoperative photos, a letter from the institution documenting the policy must be provided to the ABPS.
-Board-selected cases will be available in July 2024.
+Candidates who work in institutions that do not allow intraoperative photos will need to request a waiver of that facility's photographic requirements during the ABPS case collection period.
+Candidates will not be exempt from the intraoperative photo requirement.

-- The Board is expecting an intraoperative photo of every case that demonstrates the key component of the procedure.
-This includes cases that do not involve an incision. - The intraoperative photo should demonstrate how the procedure corrected, changed, and/or improved the original problem. - The candidate should use best judgment in deciding which image(s) will best demonstrate to the examiners what was done during the case to correct the problem.
+- ) The Board is expecting an intraoperative photo of every case that demonstrates the key component of the procedure.
+This includes cases that do not involve an incision. - J The intraoperative photo should demonstrate how the procedure corrected, changed, and/or improved the original problem. - ) The candidate should use best judgment in deciding which image(s) will best demonstrate to the examiners what was done during the case to correct the problem.